Dafne Keen: Career

 In 2022, Keen joined the cast of Leslye Headland's Star Wars series The Acolyte.
 Headland created the character Jecki for Keen after seeing her performance in Logan.
 Keen got into character by listening to David Bowie and joked with Headland that her character also looked like the musician.
 The series premiered on Disney+ in 2024.
 Also in 2024, in a surprise reveal, she reprised her role as Laura in the Marvel Cinematic Universe film Deadpool & Wolverine, reuniting with Jackman.
-It became Keen's highest-grossing release, the second-highest-grossing film of 2024, and the highest-grossing R-rated film of all time.
+It became Keen's highest-grossing release, the second-highest-grossing film of 2024, and the second highest-grossing R-rated film of all time.

-Keen will star in the upcoming horror film Whistle, directed by Corin Hardy.
-She will also star in Jay Hernandez's directorial debut Night Comes and the third season of the Disney+ adaptation of Percy Jackson and the Olympians.
+In 2025, Keen starred in the horror film Whistle, directed by Corin Hardy.
+She will next star in Jay Hernandez's directorial debut Night Comes and the third season of the Disney+ adaptation of Percy Jackson and the Olympians.

 Influences

 In interviews with British Vogue and The Untitled Magazine, Keen cited Gena Rowlands, Meryl Streep, Olivia Colman, Jennifer Lawrence, and Timothée Chalamet as influences.
 Her favourite films include the musicals Singin' in the Rain (1952), Oklahoma!
 (1955) and West Side Story (1961), the comedies Some Like It Hot (1959) and Daddy's Home (2015), and the dramas A Woman Under the Influence (1974), Opening Night (1977) and In the Mood for Love (2000).